MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     A well-defined PRD helps ensure that GitHub Copilot Agent has a clear understanding of your vision for the app.
 The PRD should provide enough detail to enable the Agent to create a prototype app that meets your requirements and intended user experience.
 Your PRD should build upon the base specifications listed earlier in the exercise.

     If you're not sure about what information to include in a specific section, you can ask GitHub Copilot Agent to help you generate the content for that section.
-For example, you can ask GitHub Copilot Agent to help you define the target audience, core features, or technical requirements for your app.
+For example, you can ask GitHub Copilot for ideas about what to include in the 'Core Features' or 'Use Cases' sections.

     > **Tip**: You can provide a natural language description of your app's requirements and have GitHub Copilot format that information as a PRD.
 You can also use GitHub Copilot to help you review and update the PRD, and to ensure that it provides the level of detail required for GitHub Copilot Agent to create the prototype.